dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 # Assemblers Assemble: From the Function Prologue to the Epilogue

 As programmers, we write code in high-level and mid-level languages such as C or C++.
 However, central processing units (CPUs) understand machine code.

-A compiler can translate our high-level source code into lower-level code to create executable programs.
+Here is a simplified representation on how source code becomes machine code:
 ```
   Source Code     Compilation       Assembly Code       Machine Code
   +---------+   +--------------+   +--------------+   +--------------+